nirbhayph/spothole/README.md

 * Material UI Icons have been used for Icons.
 * MUI-Treasury Componenets have been used for additional needs (Like Card View in the My Complaints Screen)
 * Axios has been used for making REST Calls to the Backend.
-* FilePond and Supporting Libraries has been used for File Uploading to the Backend.
+* FilePond and Supporting Libraries have been used for File Uploading to the Backend.
 * GitHub Pages has been used for Static Deployment of the Application.
 * React Google Maps has been used for all Mapping, Direction Rendering, Geocoding and Reverse Geocoding Needs.
 * React HTML5 Camera Component has been used for WebRTC based Media Capturing for Creating New Reports.